amzn/style-dictionary/docs/formats.md

 * * *

 ### iconsWithPrefix
-> formatHelpers.iconsWithPrefix(prefix, properties, options) ⇒ <code>String</code>
+> formatHelpers.iconsWithPrefix(prefix, allTokens, options) ⇒ <code>String</code>

 This is used to create CSS (and CSS pre-processor) lists of icons.
-It assumes you are using an icon font and creates helper classes with the :before psuedo-selector to add a unicode character.
+It assumes you are using an icon font and creates helper classes with the :before pseudo-selector to add a unicode character.
 __You probably don't need this.__